Communist Party of Cuba: Consolidation

-On 26 March 1962, the ORI became the United Party of the Cuban Socialist Revolution (PURSC), which in turn became the Communist Party of Cuba on 3 October 1965.
+On 26 March 1962, the ORI became the United Party of the Socialist Revolution of Cuba (PURSC), which in turn became the Communist Party of Cuba on 3 October 1965.
 In Article 5 of the Cuban constitution of 1976, the Communist Party is recognized as "the superior guiding force of society and of the State, that organizes and orients common efforts toward the high goals of the construction of socialism and the advancement toward communist society".
 All parties, including the Communist Party, are prohibited from publicly advertising their organizations.

+Consistent government

 For the first fifteen years of its formal existence, the Communist Party was almost completely inactive outside of the Politburo.
 The 100 person Central Committee rarely met and it was ten years after its founding that the first regular party Congress was held.
 In 1969, membership of the party was only 55,000 or 0.7% of the population, making the PCC the smallest ruling communist party in the world.
 In the 1970s, the party's apparatus began to develop.
 By the time of the first party Congress in 1975, the party had grown to just over two hundred thousand members, the Central Committee was meeting regularly and provided the organizational apparatus giving the party the leading role in society that ruling Communist parties generally hold.
 By 1980, the party had grown to over 430,000 members and it grew further to 520,000 by 1985.
 Apparatuses of the party had grown to ensure that its leading cadres were appointed to key government positions.

 The Eighth Congress took place from 16 to 19 April 2021, during which Miguel Díaz-Canel was elected as the First Secretary of the Central Committee, taking over from Raúl Castro.
 José Ramón Machado Ventura was Second Secretary from 2011 to 2021.
 Abelardo Álvarez Gil also remains Head of the Department of Organization and Staff Policy.